Running Sanic

 hypercorn -k trio myapp:app

-Gunicorn (opens new window) ("Green Unicorn") is a WSGI HTTP Server for UNIX based operating systems.
+Gunicorn ("Green Unicorn") is a WSGI HTTP Server for UNIX based operating systems.
 It is a pre-fork worker model ported from Ruby’s Unicorn project.

-In order to run Sanic application with Gunicorn, you need to use the special sanic.worker.GunicornWorker
+In order to run Sanic application with Gunicorn, you need to use it with the adapter from uvicorn.
+Make sure uvicorn is installed and run it with uvicorn.workers.UvicornWorker

 for Gunicorn worker-class argument: